gabelula/rust-workshop/curriculum/01-introduction.md

 # Introduction to RUST

+## Goal of the workshop

+To learn how Rust works and use hands-on exercises to gain experience with Rust programming.

 ## History

 Started as a personal project and was adopted by Mozilla, it is a safe, concurrent, practical language.
-It was release in 2015 and it has a very vibrant community.
-[0]
+It was released in 2015 and it has a very vibrant community.
+[0],[1]

 ## Community